lunchbag/hugo-blog/content/posts/new-beginnings.md

 Since the genesis of this blog, I've prided myself in being transparent and an open book.
 I've shared [intimate thoughts and feelings during my sabbatical](https://lunchbag.ca/checking-in-things-i-ve-learned/), [the financials behind my solo travels](https://lunchbag.ca/travel-expenses/), and [the mistakes I've made as an entrepreneur](https://lunchbag.ca/lunch-money-mistakes/) with [Lunch Money](https://lunchmoney.app).

 Transparency leads to demystifying the unknown in taking risks and I've always been passionate about that, especially when I receive feedback from readers and peers that it's been inspirational to them.
-Historically, this has always made the risk of an open display of vulnerability nothing short of rewarding for me.
+Historically, this has always made the risk of vulnerability nothing short of rewarding for me.

 However, this time, the vulnerability in sharing this post hits differently.
 It has nothing to do with my business or solopreneurship, and it isn't related to stories of temporary travel or digital nomadism.
 It has to do with my personal life.